 - create a seamless passenger processing experience, and to

 - provide an inspirational arrival experience to start each journey.

 By working collaboratively with the facility operators, end users and key stakeholders, Populous deliver innovative airport design solutions that are experiential and authentic with a distinct spirit of place.
 Importantly the design is built upon operational functionality, inter-modality, passenger convenience, accessibility and sustainability.

+IMPACT.
 As the gateway to Japan’s second largest metropolitan area, Kansai is an extremely important airport to the country.
 The construction will be phased over a six year period to minimise operational disruptions starting in 2018.
 Early work to improve passenger processing has already begun to help with the increased traffic expected from the 2020 Tokyo Olympics.